AAlab1819/KayleenPriscilia-01082170009/Week02-Sorting/ReadMe.md

 For this task, I was asked to find out either Kirito will win or lose, by print out YES or NO. Before I do that, I shall input some integers, as follows:
 - First line : Kirito's initial strength, how many dragons/level that Kirito wanted to beat (dragons_num).
 - Second line until dragons_num : Dragon's strength, the value of strength that Kirito will gain if he beats the dragon.

-In order to win the game, Kirito's strength must more than the dragon's strength.
+In order to win each level of the game, Kirito's strength must more than the dragon's strength.

 ## Solution